-Winter isn’t for everyone and we can see why; it’s cold, its dark for most of the day and you have to get out of bed that little bit earlier to prepare your car before driving away.
+Knowing how to demist your car windows can be a real time-saver in the winter months.
+Winter driving isn’t for everyone and we can see why; it’s cold, it’s dark for most of the day and you have to get out of bed that little bit earlier to prepare your car before driving away.

 Foggy windows are a common occurrence in winter due to temperatures plummeting outside.
 Condensation is caused when warm moisture that’s carried through the air meets a cold surface.
 This is why your breath will cause condensation, as your breath is very warm and wet!

 Remember that it’s dangerous and illegal to drive off if your vision is obscured, so don’t be tempted to skip this step before you set off.
 Read on for our tips on how to demist your car windows faster!

 The heater will definitely take a bit of time to warm up on a cold day, so to prevent yourself from feeling any colder than you probably are, point the heaters towards the windscreen and windows.
 Warm air can absorb water much faster than cold air, so even if it takes a little while to heat up, it’ll be worth it when it does.

 Not all cars have air con but if yours is equipped with it then use it alongside the heater.
 This will help to keep the air inside the car dry, as the warm air from the heater on the cool glass can cool down and condense again.
 Air con will help to prevent this process and let you drive off that bit faster.